-67 E.g. virology, microbiology, immunology etc.
+E.g. virology, microbiology, immunology etc.

-68 International standards: ISO 9001, ISO 17025, ISO 15189, WHO polio, measles, etc.
+&lt;sup>68 International standards: ISO 9001, ISO 17025, ISO 15189, WHO polio, measles, etc.

-69 Proper samples collected and stored in good conditions, and sent to appropriate laboratories in a timely manner.
+&lt;sup>69 Proper samples collected and stored in good conditions, and sent to appropriate laboratories in a timely manner.

-70 In accordance with national or international standards.
+&lt;sup>70 In accordance with national or international standards.

-Component 8.2 Laboratory biosafety and biosecurity Indicator 8.2.1 Laboratory biosafety and laboratory biosecurity (Biorisk management 71) practices in place and implemented 8.2.1.1 Are biosafet y guideli nes accessible to laboratories?
-8.2.1.2 Are regulation ons, poli cies or strategies 72 for laboratory biosafety available?
-8.2.1.3 Has a respon nsible ent tity 73 been designated for laboratory biosafety and laboratory biosecurity?
-8.2.1.4 Are relevant staff tra ined in laboratory biosafety and laboratory biosecurity guidelines?
-8.2.1.5 Has an institution or person 74 responsible for inspection, (could include certification of biosafety equipment) of laboratories for compliance with biosafety requirements been identified?
-8.2.1.6 Has a biorisk 75 assessment been conducted in laboratories to guide and update biosafety regulations, procedures and practice, including for decontamination and management of infectious waste?
-Please provide the Ul Please provide the URL link(s) to any relevant documentation: Link/URL or clarifications to the questions above and list any relevant activities that the h are not reflected in this questionnaire (additional pages may be attached in
+Component 8.2 Laboratory biosafety and biosecurity Indicator 8.2.1 Laboratory biosafety and laboratory biosecurity (Biorisk management ) practices in place and implemented 8.2.1.1 Are biosafety guidelines accessible to laboratories?

+- 8.2.1.2 Are regulations, policies or strategies for laboratory biosafety available? - 8.2.1.3 Has a responsible entity been designated for laboratory biosafety and laboratory biosecurity? - 8.2.1.4 Are relevant staff trained in laboratory biosafety and laboratory biosecurity guidelines? - 8.2.1.5 Has an institution or person responsible for inspection, (could include certification of biosafety equipment) of laboratories for compliance with biosafety requirements been identified? - 8.2.1.6 Has a biorisk assessment been conducted in laboratories to guide and update biosafety regulations, procedures and practice, including for decontamination and management of infectious waste?
+Plea se provide the URL link(s) to any relevant documentation: Link/URL se insert any comments or clarifications to the questions above and list any relevant activities that the countr conducted which are not reflected in this questionnaire (additional pages may be attached if necessary):

-71 Management of biorisks in, or associated with the laboratory.
-72 This includes local policies or regulations to protect laboratory workers (e.g. immunization, emergency antiviral therapy, specific measures for pregnant women, etc.) and strategies/guidance for the management and disposal of hazardous substances.
-73 This could be an expert group, committee, or institution.
-74 With allocated resources, SOPs etc.
+Management of biorisks in, or associated with the laboratory.

+This includes local policies or regulations to protect laboratory workers (e.g. immunization, emergency antiviral therapy, specific measures for pregnant women, etc.) and strategies/guidance for the management and disposal of hazardous substances.

+This could be an expert group, committee, or institution.

+With allocated resources, SOPs etc.

-^{75 &}quot;Biorisks" are risks posed by the handling, manipulation, storage, and disposal of infectious substance.
+75 &quot;Biorisks" are risks posed by the handling, manipulation, storage, and disposal of infectious substance.

-Core Capability 9 Points of Entry Component 9.1 General obligations required at Points of Entry (PoE) 76 Indicator 9.1.1 General obligations at PoE are fulfilled (including for coordination and communication)
+Core Capability 9 Points of Entry (PoE) Component 9.1 General obligations required at Points of Entry (PoE) Indicator 9.1.1 General obligations at PoE are fulfilled (including for coordination and communication)

-- 9.1.1.1 Have priority conditions77 for surveillance at designated PoE been identified? - 9.1.1.2 Has surveillance information at designated PoE been shared with the surveillance department/unit? - 9.1.1.3 Has a review meeting (or other appropriate method) to designate PoE been held? - 9.1.1.4 Have ports/airports/ground crossings been designated for development of capacities as specified in Annex 1 of the IHR?
+- 9.1.1.1 Have priority conditions for surveillance at designated PoE been identified? - 9.1.1.2 Has surveillance information at designated PoE been shared with the surveillance department/unit? - 9.1.1.3 Has a review meeting (or other appropriate method) to designate PoE been held? - 9.1.1.4 Have ports/airports/ground crossings been designated for development of capacities as specified in Annex 1 of the IHR?

-9.1.1.5 Please indicate the number of Designated PoE (n/a if not applicable) Ports Airports Ground Crossings 9.1.1.6 Please indicate the number of designated PoE that 'Competent authority 78 , been identified 79 Ports Airports Ground Crossings Please send an updated list of the names of designated Points of Entry (Ports, airports and ground crossing as applicable) and designated PoE for which 'Competent authority' been identified, via email to ihrpag@who.int or fax to +41227914667.
+9.1.1.5 Please indicate the number of Designated PoE (n/a if not applicable) Ports Airports Ground Crossings 9.1.1.6 Please indicate the number of designated PoE that 'Competent authority , been identified Ports Airports Ground Crossings Please send an updated list of the names of designated Points of Entry (Ports, airports and ground crossing as applicable) and designated PoE for which 'Competent authority' been identified, via email to ihrpag@who.int or fax to +41227914667.

-9.1.1.7 Has a list of ports80 authorized to offer ship sanitation certificates been sent to WHO (as specified in Article 20, No.3) if applicable?
+9.1.1.7 Has a list of ports authorized to offer ship sanitation certificates been sent to WHO (as specified in Article 20, No.3) if applicable?